martintony4all/MolecularDynamicsSimulation/README.md

 2. Post_MD_Simulation_analysis.ipynb

 This script is for post molecular dynamics simulations analysis using MDTraj (v1.9.7) and MDAnalysis (v2.4.2) to analyze 100 ns trajectories of seven drug candidates bound to five proteins.
 Root mean square deviation (RMSD) of the protein backbone and the ligand heavy atoms is calculated as well as the solvent-accessible surface area (SASA) for both the protein and the ligand using the Shrake-Rupley algorithm implemented in MDTraj.
 Hydrogen bond (H-bond) analysis is computed using the Wernet-Nilsson method in MDTraj.

+3.

+This script predicts the pharmacokinetic properties relevant to blood-brain barrier permeability (LogP, LogD, TPSA, MW, P-gp efflux, and resulting logBB values) for drug candidates using publicly available databases and cheminformatics tools.